camille-readbean/tp/docs/UserGuide.md

 * Note is a compulsory field.
 If you have nothing to write for note, write `--note=NA`.
 * If you have more than one client with the same name, please differentiate them by giving them different names.
   * For example, you could include the clients' last names.
+  * Note that clients with different names but same phone number, email or address can be added, as multiple clients might share such information.
 * Please do not input any hyphens or spaces in the phone number field.
 Just input the phone number as a continuous string of numbers.

 Examples: